 The capital’s mayor also announced that residents will be allowed to walk in the parks with some restrictions and engage in sports in the mornings.

-Many other Russian provinces already have eased the lockdowns.
+Many other Russian provinces have already eased the lockdowns.

 The situation in many other countries also underscores the difficulty in reopening economies.